nanaimi/nanaimi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi there, welcome to my site.
-I am a student at ETH Zurich specializing in signal processing and machine learning.
-I have worked on projects in autonomous robotics ([DroGone](http://drogone.com)) at the [Autonomous Systems Lab](https://asl.ethz.ch/), [adversarial attacks in machine learning](https://arxiv.org/abs/2206.06761), reinforcement learning, [3D vision](https://github.com/nanaimi/HoleDet), and neural compression at the [Computer Vision Lab](https://vision.ee.ethz.ch/).
-Feel free to connect with me on any of the topics or projects I have worked on.
-Thoughts and opinions shared on this website are my own.

-I am currently working at Reliant AI, aiming to deliver reliable Large Language Models to the Pharmaceutical Industry.
-My interests currently lie in representation learning, self-supervised learning, and compression.

 Hi, I’m Nasib!

 I’m passionate about solving challenging problems to build the kind of world we dreamed about as kids.
 I studied Information Technology and Electrical Engineering, but like many others, I gravitated toward machine learning.
 My journey so far has taken me from building autonomous drones showcased to NATO to applying Large Language Models in the pharmaceutical industry.